IRCE 2013: Breaking Barriers Toward A New Retail Economy, June 4-7, 2013 Register Now

 Track H: Making E-Commerce Systems Work Harder for You

 Online retailing is one of the brightest areas of the world economy.
 And that means demands on technology keep getting more intense.
 This group of sessions will lay out the complex technology challenges that today’s e-retailers face and what it takes to meet them.
-Monday Beller of Pacific Sunwear will talk about how to get more out of your technology vendors.
+Presenters will talk about how to get more out of your technology vendors.
 You'll learn about how to minimize the disruption a platform migration, the technology plan one retailer put in place to support its goal of 100% growth in a single year, how to prepare your site for heavy traffic and more.

-How to make vendors work harder for your business by Mondy Beller, VP, E-Commerce, Pacific Sunwear
+How to make vendors work harder for your business by Pinny Gniwisch, Adjunct Professor, E-Commerce, McGill University

 Technology can be so complex and seem so black-box-ish that some e-retailers can be intimidated by technology vendors.
 Unless you have a deep understanding of technology and what you want it to do, you could find yourself at a disadvantage when negotiating with providers of technology.
 This session will provide practical tips for retailers on how to make vendors work for your business.
-Our speaker is an experienced e-commerce executive whose company recently moved to a new e-commerce technology provider.
-She will provide insights into what she learned in that process and with former employers on what is negotiable, what kind of flexibility buyers can expect in terms and prices, what you can get just by asking for it and what you might have to give up to get something in return, and more.
+Our speaker is an experienced e-commerce executive whose company dealt with many e-commerce technology providers.
+He will provide insights into what he learned in that process on what is negotiable, what kind of flexibility buyers can expect in terms and prices, what you can get just by asking for it and what you might have to give up to get something in return, and more.

 E-retail management faces a big planning and investment challenge in making technology decisions based on continuing strong growth.
 How do you know what to build out when your growth is in excess of 50% or even 100% a year?
 Our speakers in this session from a regional department store chain presided over 108% growth in sales from 2011 to 2012.
 They will reveal how they planned, implemented and supported a doubling of sales in a way that kept the orders flowing and growing.